Noaaan/MythicMetals/PATCHNOTES.md

 The tools also contain some abilities.
 The sword has an extra level of looting, while the rest have an extra level of fortune.

+#### Carmot Staff
+You can now create a mystical staff out of Carmot, allowing you to channel the inner power of different metal blocks.
+Currently there are only a few blocks that react with it, which is specified in this list:
+- Iron - Fling opponents up, makes the staff stronger
+- Gold - Grant yourself luck for two minutes
+- Copper - Summon lightning on yourself
+- Bronze - Smite whoever you strike with lightning
+- Netherite - Powerful melee weapon, makes the staff much stronger

 ### Balance Changes
 Buffed Morkite's fuel value from 1000 to 1200 ticks (from smelting 5 to 6 items per fuel).
 Made the Blast Mining ability of Legendary Banglum respect Silk Touch.